Here are 5 cute and creative ideas:

 Easter in a Jar

 This is a beautiful Easter activity and makes a lovely gift to take home.
-Children can be encouraged to bring in an empty used jar and then either fill with shredded paper, chocolate rabbits and eggs.
+Children can be encouraged to bring in an empty used jar and then fill with a selection of shredded tissue paper, chocolate rabbits and eggs.
 For a non-chocolate option, fill with shredded paper, decorated polystyrene eggs and little yellow chicks – to create a whole family of chicks in a nest.
 Add ribbon around the top of the jar for a finishing touch.

 Toilet Roll Tube Chicks and Bunnies

 It is amazing what you can make with a toilet roll tube or craft roll!
-Simply paint the tube and add the features.
+Simply paint the tube to create your character and then and add the features.
 You can create bunny ears, noses and chick feet from foam sheets; use feathers for chick wings; cut up an egg box to create a beak; and add cute character with wiggly eyes!
 Children will get plenty of fine motor practice along the way – practising their cutting skills, picking up the small items, and carefully sticking them in place.

 Decorate a Polystyrene Egg